 The Planning Committee (PC) consists of the representatives of each member institution of the KLF Collaboration.
 The PC acts as the representative body of the Collaboration, with the overall responsibility of all aspects of the organization and function of the Collaboration.
-The PC is responsible for organizing Working Groups for accomplishing the common scientific and technical goals required for the preparation and operation of the experiment, and the analysis of data.
-The PC is also responsible for electing the members of other officers and boards described elsewhere in this document, in furtherance of the activities of the Collaboration.
+The PC is responsible for organizing Working Groups and electing the members of other officers and boards described elsewhere in this Management Plan and the Bylaws, in furtherance of the activities of the Collaboration.

-The PC may organize temporary subcommittees to assist in the performance of these activities or other Collaboration business.
-These subcommittees may consist of any member of the Collaboration.
+The PC may organize temporary sub-committees to assist in the performance of these activities or other Collaboration business.
+These sub-committees may consist of any member of the Collaboration.